surgems/ec-events/content/collections/family-rides/dodgem-ride.md

         content:
           -
             type: text
             text: 'Everyone''s favourite!
-Get behind the wheel and Dodge those cars and remember one way around the track, please!'
+Get behind the wheel, dodge those cars and remember one way around the track, please!'
+      -
+        type: paragraph
+        content:
+          -
+            type: hard_break
+          -
+            type: text
+            text: 'Perfect for any event, dodgems are a classic at the fair and guarantee fun and laughs for everyone! '
     type: article
     enabled: true
 ride_specifications: